Noaaan/MythicMetals/PATCHNOTES.md

   - Can be duplicated for nuggets once you have made one

 **NOTE** - For 1.19.4 these templates don't exist, unless you enable the appropriate Experimental Features.
-This means you cannot obtain the Royal Midas Sword in regular 1.19.4 worlds.
+This means you cannot obtain the Royal Midas Gold Sword in regular 1.19.4 worlds.
 I recommend saving up Midas Gold until you update to 1.20.

 ## Midas Gold Sword Rework
 The Midas Gold Sword received a massive rework following this update.
 As specified above you now need to craft smithing templates in order to fold it, which makes maxing it slightly more expensive.

-There is a rare chance when bartering with Piglins you can find a Royal Midas Gold Sword Upgrade, which lets you upgrade a maxed Gilded Midas Gold Sword one more time...
+There is a rare chance when bartering with Piglins you can find a **Royal Midas Gold Sword Upgrade**, which lets you upgrade a maxed Gilded Midas Gold Sword one more time...

 Are you ready to become the ultimate sword-smith?